How Can Alzheimer’s Caregivers Address Feelings of Guilt?

 When caregivers feel guilty about their perceived inadequacies, the feeling isn’t always limited to caregiving.
 Oftentimes, guilt is an expression of dissatisfaction.
 If you’re experiencing too many negative emotions, it may be a sign you need to set aside time each day to tend to your own needs.
 When caregivers feel emotionally fulfilled, they can handle negative emotions and thoughts more effectively.

 Caring for senior loved ones can be challenging for families who don’t have expertise or professional training in home care, but this challenge doesn’t have to be faced alone.
 Families looking for top-rated Greater Portland at-home care providers can reach out to Assisting Hands Home Care.
+When considering the difference between a caregiver vs caretaker, it’s clear that caregivers provide the hands-on, compassionate support seniors truly need.
 From respite care to specialized Alzheimer’s, dementia, stroke, and Parkinson’s care, there are many ways we can make life easier for seniors and their loved ones.
 To talk to one of our friendly Care Managers and create a customized senior care plan, call us today.